-- Are you able to tell when someone is telling you the truth?
+- Are you able to feel when someone is telling you the truth?

-- Do you know how to decide the right next step for you?
+- Do you know how to decide your right next step?

-If you are to take the “road less traveled”, if you are to discover a path that resonates with an inner sense that has been longing for expression, you must learn how to use discernment.
+However, if you are to take the “road less traveled”, if you are to discover a path that resonates with an inner sense that has been longing for expression, you must learn how to use discernment.
+And since you are reading this, I imagine that you are one of those who aren’t willing to settle.

 Discernment of Your Next Step

 Take action from this place.
 Often, you cannot see very far down the road.
 You may not even know which way is “forward”; you simply trust that a path is there as you step.
 What happens?
 Your path appears just ahead of you as you act.

 So be willing to move even if you are afraid.
 In the act of stepping out you open yourself to the landscape of what is possible.